maulmbuckeye/pyscicompai/14_physics/14_4_planet_motion/README.md

-This exercise was taken from _Python for Scientifc Computing and Artifical Intelligence.
+This exercise was taken from Stephen Lynch, _Python for Scientific Computing and Artifical Intelligence_, Boca Raton, FL: CRC Press, 2023.

 # Formulas
 Acceleration, i.e., the rate of change of the velocity, is